When Right to Rent Checks Become Illegal Discrimination

 File a formal complaint with the letting agent's redress scheme.
 If the discrimination happened through an agent rather than a private landlord, the agent will be a member of either the Property Ombudsman or the Property Redress Scheme.
 A complaint there can result in a formal finding against the agent and, in some cases, compensation.

 Bring a civil claim under the Equality Act 2010.
 This goes to the County Court, not a housing tribunal.
 You can claim compensation for financial loss and for injury to feelings.
-Injury to feelings awards in housing discrimination cases typically range from a few hundred pounds to several thousand, depending on severity.
+Injury to feelings awards follow the Vento bands, which for claims brought from April 2026 start at around £1,300 for less serious cases and rise well into five figures for the most serious, depending on the impact.

 Write a formal letter before action.
 Before going to court, a letter that sets out the facts, the legal basis, and what you want puts the landlord on notice and often produces a response.
 Remedy Legal can help you draft that letter through its AI-drafted letter tool, referencing the specific provisions of the Equality Act 2010 that apply to your situation.